WELL BEING MASSAGE THERAPY, LLC

 Intake:

 The massage therapist will consider information about your physical condition, medical history, lifestyle, stress levels, medications and any areas of physical pain that could affect your massage therapy outcome.
+This information will help the massage therapist structure the session to achieve your health and wellness goals.

 In Session: